SPADE: Sparsity-Guided Debugging for Deep Neural Networks: The Method

 \subsection{Algorithm Overview}

-We now describe our method, Sparsity-Guided Debugging (\algname{}).
 At a high level, given a sample for which we wish to debug or interpret the network, \algname{} works as a preprocessing step that uses one-shot pruning to discover the most relevant subnetwork for the prediction of a specific example.
-We illustrate the \algname{} process in Figure~\ref{fig:method}.
+We illustrate the \algname{} process in Figure~\ref{fig:method} {and provide the exact algorithm in Algorithm~\ref{fig:SPADE-algo}}.

-We start with an arbitrary input sample chosen by the user, which we would like to interpret. \algname{} then expands this sample to \emph{a batch of samples} by applying augmentation techniques.
+We start with an arbitrary input sample chosen by the user, which we would like to interpret. \algname{} then expands this sample to \emph{a batch of samples} by applying augmentation techniques\footnote{Augmenting the samples in this way can influence the top-1 prediction.
+However, this does not affect the method, as it is prediction-agnostic.}.
 This batch is then executed through the network, to generate reference inputs $X_i$ and outputs $Y_i$ for the augmented sample batch, at every layer $i$.
 Given these inputs and outputs as constraints, for each layer $i$ whose weights we denote by $W_i$, we wish to find a set of \emph{sparse} weighs $\tilde{W}_i$ which best approximate the layer output $Y_i$ with respect to the input batch $X_i$.
 In our implementation, we adopt the $\ell_2$ distance metric.
-Thus, for a linear layer, we would like to find
+Thus, for a linear layer of size K and sparsity target S, we seek to find to find

-To solve this constrained optimization problem at each layer, we use a custom sparsity solver~\citep{OBC}.
-We discuss specific implementation details in the next section.
+To solve this constrained optimization problem at each layer, we use custom sparsity solvers.
+We discuss implementation details in the next section.

-Once layer-wise pruning has completed, we have obtained a model that has been pruned specifically relative to our target sample and its augmentations.
-Intuitively, this model benefits from the fact that the superpositions between different target features that may activate a single neuron, also known as its ``multifacetism''~\citep{Multifaceted}, have been ``thinned'' via pruning.
+Once layer-wise pruning has completed, we have obtained a trace of the target sample through the network.
+Intuitively, this trace benefits from the fact that the superpositions between different target features that may activate a single neuron, also known as its ``polysemanticism''~\citep{Olah2020ZoomIA}, have been ``thinned'' via pruning, and we therefore retain the features that are relevant to the specific input.
 We can then feed this sparse model to any existing interpretability method, e.g.,~\cite{IntegratedGradients, Occlusion, olah2017feature}.
-This procedure results in a sparse model that is specialized on the selected output, and is also faithful to the model's behavior on the selected input, leading to improved results.
+This procedure results in a sparse model that is {specialized for and faithful to} the model's behavior on the selected input.
 We focus on combining \algname{} with saliency maps, as well as neuron visualization techniques, which are normally sample-independent, to create visualizations that are specific to the sample.